Date: Wednesday 24th June 2020

 It is an independent analysis of the fatalities, serious accidents and high potential incidents that have occurred in the Queensland mining and quarrying industry over the past 20 years.

 To reduce the rate of fatalities, serious accidents and high potential incidents, requires significant change within the industry.
-In this webinar, Dr Brady will discuss the 11 recommendations offered in the report and the basis for their recommendation.
+In this webinar, Dr Brady will discuss the four key areas of the 11 recommendations offered in the report and the basis for their recommendation.

 Who Should Attend: